Watertown mother, son enter not guilty pleas for alleged roles in Jan. 6 Capitol incursion

 A criminal complaint filed in the matter indicated the Rondons were identified inside the Capitol by photos taken by others at the scene.
 The FBI's Washington field office published a collection of images of individuals it was seeking to identify in connection with the Capitol riot.
 On May 4, the FBI received an electronic tip that identified Mrs. Mooney-Rondon and her son.
 A review of information received from their cell phone service provider allegedly placed the pair in the geographic area of the Capitol, including in its interior, on Jan.
 6.

-A status conference in the case is schedule in federal court Feb.
+A status conference in the case is scheduled in federal court Feb.
 16, with the conference being held remotely.

 Rafael Rondon faces a charge of possessing an unregistered sawed-off shotgun in June.
-That charge, which is pending in U.S. District Court, Syracuse.
-That charge is unrelated to the January incursion at the Capitol.
+That charge, which is pending in U.S. District Court, Syracuse, is unrelated to the January incursion at the Capitol.